Professor of Leadership

 In his research, teaching and consulting, Jochen has worked with a diverse set of companies and organisations including the Adecco Group, the Boston Consulting Group, British Telecom, Daimler, easyJet, the European Commission, Google, Grey, Jaguar Land Rover, L’Oréal, Media Arts Lab, Microsoft, Nordea, Rolls-Royce, Trivago, the UK’s Cabinet Office, and the World Bank.
 As a co-founder of the Global HR Valley, a future-of-work ecosystem that is part of the Reskilling Revolution of the World Economic Forum, he builds a platform together with prominent businesses, organisations and governments to prepare leaders and organisations for a changing world of work.

 Jochen has lectured at all academic levels and received multiple best teacher awards.
-He has also taught at startup incubators such as Plug & Play in Silicon Valley and the Venture Café Foundation in Boston, as well as at prestigious military academies, such as the Royal Military Academy Sandhurst in the UK and the Center for Leadership in Germany.
+He has also taught at startup incubators such as Plug and Play in Silicon Valley and the Venture Café Foundation in Boston, as well as at prestigious military academies, such as the Royal Military Academy Sandhurst in the UK and the Center for Leadership in Germany.
 Jochen is amongst the founders of the Experimental Laboratory at Cambridge Judge Business School.
 He is an Associate Editor for the Academy of Management Discoveries and a member of the Editorial Board of The Leadership Quarterly; previously, he was a Consulting Editor for Emotion and served on the Editorial Board of the Academy of Management Journal.
 He is a Subject Matter Expert of the Academy of Management and an executive board member of the International Society for Emotional Intelligence.
 He is also an expert member for the Emotion Revolution in the Workplace project by the Yale Center for Emotional Intelligence.

 Previous appointments